 by Matt Slick

 To relate immutability with free will is to mix different categories.
-God’s immutability (unchangeableness in His nature) does not mean we don’t have free will (the ability to make free choices).
-Immutability is a different issue from free will.
+God’s immutability (unchangeableness in his nature) does not mean we don’t have free will (the ability to make free choices).
+Immutability is a different issue than free will.

 So, God’s immutability does not mean we don’t have the ability to make free will choices.